VUB-HYDR/TREX/MANUAL.md

 ArcGIS installs its own Python interpreter which has the exact same name (IDLE) as the original Python interpreter.
 Even more, ArcGIS-IDLE sets itself as the default interpreter for all .py files.
 ArcGIS-IDLE is only searching for packages inside C:\Python27\ArcGIS10.1 and ignores Windows environments settings.
 Copy-pasting new packages to original ArcGIS folder may corrupt ArcPy therefore it’s highly advised to set original IDLE as default interpreter again and run scripts using packages located in C:\Python27\Lib\site-packages.
 For Windows 10

-1.Right click any .py file and select -> Open with… 2.Tick the box ‘Always use this app to open .py files’ 3.Select -> More apps
+1. Right click any .py file and select -> Open with…
+2. Tick the box ‘Always use this app to open .py files’
+3. Select -> More apps
-4.Scroll down and select -> Look for another app on this PC 5.Navigate to C:\Python27\Lib\idlelib and select ‘idle’.
+4. Scroll down and select -> Look for another app on this PC
+5. Navigate to C:\Python27\Lib\idlelib and select ‘idle’.
 Advanced alternative solution: Start -> type "run" > type "regedit"

 <img src="./graphs/manual_22.PNG" />